timex-sinclair-projects/TS-Pico/README.md

 GitHub for the expansion bus PCB: https://github.com/timex-sinclair-projects/TS2068_Extender

+3D printable enclosure for the TS-Pico: https://www.thingiverse.com/thing:6392456

-The Wiki has guidance about using the TS Pico.
+The Wiki has guidance about using the TS-Pico.